Courses and Workshops

 Students receive a professional-grade guidebook on completing the 2025 BC Fuel Management Prescription Template, with a fire ecology and prescribed fire lens, but ideal to guide any fuels managemnet program using prescribed fire

-Hands-on training in field reconnaissance, fuel assessment, ignition strategy design, and monitoring
+Hands-on training in reconnaissance, value assessment, ignition strategy design, burn planning and monitoring, all through the lens of fire

-Emphasizes scope of practice, interdisciplinary collaboration, and ecological literacy
+Emphasizes scope of practice, fire ecology literacy, interdisciplinary and interagency collaboration

 Aligned with FPBC competencies, BC Wildfire Service documentation, and legislative requirements